Murtazahussan/volcanobot_sim/README.md

 ![image](https://user-images.githubusercontent.com/122727165/212729488-35f31702-7a71-46ef-ab36-2d8a1ef62e18.png)

-# volcanobot TF-TREE
+# volcanobot Tf-tree

 The transformation Tf-Tree of volcanobot will be seems as:

 ![image](https://user-images.githubusercontent.com/122727165/212730593-22bd3912-e2ad-495c-9f2e-75d7d11bb5e6.png)

-# volcanobot_sim TOPICS
+# volcanobot_sim Topics

 The topics used for communication are as follows:

 ![image](https://user-images.githubusercontent.com/122727165/212730224-f23fdc63-563a-4c04-8d52-0335354b69e9.png)

-# volcanobot ODOMETRY IN Rviz
+# volcanobot Odometry in Rviz

 By using popular package of /teleop_twist_keyboard odom will be seems as follows in Rviz: